aprotim/resume/content.md

 ------------
 ### Google, Inc. - **Site Reliability Engineer** - *February 2008 - Present*

-During tenure as an SRE, I've built and run Google enterprise infrastructure using open source tools on vanilla-ish Linux, proprietary third-party platforms, Google's production infrastructure, and Google Cloud Platform; I've carried oncall pagers with 5-minute and 30-minute response SLAs; and I've built tools and processes to reduce and automate away toil.
+During my tenure as an SRE, I've built and run Google enterprise infrastructure using open source tools on vanilla-ish Linux, proprietary third-party platforms, Google's production infrastructure, and Google Cloud Platform; I've carried oncall pagers with 5-minute and 30-minute response SLAs; and I've built tools and processes to reduce and automate away toil.